eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

     * `mqtt_client_id`: The client ID for identifying the MQTT client used in this Cloud Connector.
 You can keep the default value or change it.
 The client ID can be any unique value, as long as it's not the same client ID of another client that's publishing to your Azure Event Grid.

-    * `mqtt_client_authentication_name`: The client authentication name that you specified in step 1 of [Automated Deployment of Azure Key Vault, Event Grid, and Azure Function App](#automated-deployment-of-azure-key-vault-event-grid-and-azure-function-app), or step 6 of [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt) for manual deployment.
+    * `mqtt_client_authentication_name`: The client authentication name that you specified during deployment.
+If you followed the automated deployment steps, you can get this from your deployment config file.

-    * `event_grid_topic`: The topic that you specified in step 1 of [Automated Deployment of Azure Key Vault, Event Grid, and Azure Function App](#automated-deployment-of-azure-key-vault-event-grid-and-azure-function-app), or step 7 of [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt) for manual deployment.
+    * `event_grid_topic`: The event grid topic that you specified during deployment.
+If you followed the automated deployment steps, you can get this from your deployment config file.

     * `event_grid_namespace_host_name`: The Event Grid Namespace MQTT hostname.
 You can find the hostname by clicking on your event grid namespace, then copy the MQTT hostname.